droosma/blog/content/post/exploring-opentelemetry/index.md

     });
 ```

-Searching for [`OpenTelemetry.Exporter` on nuget.org](https://www.nuget.org/packages?q=OpenTelemetry.Exporter) yields a variety of exporters for your telemetry output.
-However, simply adding these packages doesn't strike me as the optimal solution.
-Except for occasional side projects, most software I develop gets deployed across multiple environments with diverse requirements.
-For instance, during development, I might prefer console output for telemetry.
-But in test or acceptance stages, there might be a central Application Performance Monitoring (APM) service that saves all data but only retains it for a week.
-In a production environment, we might even need to send distinct telemetry to various APM SaaS providers.
+A quick search for [`OpenTelemetry.Exporter` on nuget.org](https://www.nuget.org/packages?q=OpenTelemetry.Exporter) brings forth an array of exporters suitable for your telemetry output.
+However, simply incorporating these packages hardly seems like the most efficient approach.
+The software I develop is generally deployed across multiple environments, each bearing unique requirements.
+For example, during development, console output might be my telemetry method of choice.
+But when it comes to testing or acceptance stages, we could be looking at a centralized Application Performance Monitoring (APM) service that holds onto data for a limited period of a week.
+The story changes further in production, where we may need to dispatch discrete telemetry to multiple APM SaaS providers.

-Using `OpenTelemetry.Exporter.*` packages would necessitate substantial conditional coding in your application to cater to these varied environments.
-My position is that an application shouldn't be concerned with the destination of it's telemetry—it should simply produce it.
-This is where the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) comes in handy, taking on the responsibility of exporting your telemetry data.
-As an added advantage, if you're exporting to multiple APM services, the Collector can offload this task from your application, thereby increasing efficiency.
+If you choose to use `OpenTelemetry.Exporter.*` packages, your application will demand a fair share of conditional coding to meet these diverse environmental needs.
+I firmly believe that applications should focus on producing telemetry rather than worry about its destination.
+This is where the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) takes center stage, relieving your application of the exporting task.
+A bonus point to consider is the Collector's ability to handle multiple APM services, thus enhancing your application's overall efficiency.

 ## OpenTelemetry Collector